-Another indicator for fake reviews can be the lack of details in the text.
-If the reviewer does not use specific details of the product or service and doesn’t describe their experience, the review must be fake.
+Another indicator of fake reviews is the text’s lack of details.
+The review must be fake if the reviewer does not use specific details of the product or service and doesn’t describe their experience.

 If the review appears to read in the tone of an ad copy written or a press release by a marketer, it probably is fake.
 Check to see if there are repeat and unnatural mentions of the product name, brand, or product model.
 For example, “I prefer using the new Toshiba Tecra A50-D laptop.
 It has Core i7 and SSD 256 GB.”

 If you want to spot a fake review, check for phrases and words that no other customer can use.
 For example, if you want to get a gaming laptop review and see “discrete GPU with 4VRAM,” the review might not be genuine.
 It is only marketers who talk this way, not consumers.
 If we know the importance of word of mouth, we also know that it is not a natural way a customer would talk.

 Online consumers have strong opinions.
 But reviews that appear too polished or too harsh should establish their claim has a foundation.
 Real reviews do not edge on one side of the spectrum or the other.
 Therefore, people who write negative reviews should still say something positive about your product/service.

 You can reach out to the review site’s support staff or admins if you suspect the review is fake.
 After an investigation discovers that the review is fake, the website will take down the profile or listing of the business.
 Knowing all this should make you wonder exactly how negative reviews affect your business.